 If you have difficulty hearing your PC, Windows can help.
 Visual notifications let you receive visual warnings instead of sounds for system events, such as a new email message.
 Built-in closed caption options let you set preferences for how captions will look when turned on in an app.

 By default, Windows notifications disappear five seconds after they appear.
 If you want more time to read them, increase the notification display time.
-Select the Start button, then select Settings > Ease of Access > Other options .
+Select the Start button, then select Settings > Ease of Access > Display .
 Under Show notifications for, choose the time you want up to five minutes.

 Windows offers many options to customize things like the color, size and background of closed captions.
 Select the Start button, then select Settings > Ease of Access > Closed captions , and then choose how you want captions to be displayed when you watch a movie or TV show.